rseanhall/sdk-api/sdk-api-src/content/audioengineextensionapo/nf-audioengineextensionapo-iaudioprocessingobjectnotifications-getaponotificationregistrationinfo.md

 ### -param apoNotifications [out]

 Output parameter that returns a pointer to an array of [APO_NOTIFICATION_DESCRIPTOR](ns-audioengineextensionapo-apo_notification_descriptor.md) specifying the set of APO changes for which notifications are requested.
+The callee allocates the APO_NOTIFICATION_DESCRIPTOR structures using [CoTaskMemAlloc](/windows/win32/api/combaseapi/nf-combaseapi-cotaskmemalloc); the caller must release the structures by using [CoTaskMemFree](/windows/win32/api/combaseapi/nf-combaseapi-cotaskmemfree) when finished.

 ### -param count [out]